hashgraph/hedera-mirror-node/docs/configuration.md

 `hedera.mirror.monitor.publish.warmupPeriod`                    | 30s        | The amount of time the publisher should ramp up its rate before reaching its stable (maximum) rate
 `hedera.mirror.monitor.subscribe.clients`                       | 1          | How many SDK clients should be created to subscribe to mirror node APIs.
 Clients will be used in a round-robin fashion
 `hedera.mirror.monitor.subscribe.enabled`                       | true       | Whether to enable subscribing to mirror node APIs to verify published transactions
-`hedera.mirror.monitor.subscribe.grpc.<name>`                   | ""         | The unique gRPC subscriber scenario name.
-Used as a unique identifier in logs, metrics, and the REST API
+`hedera.mirror.monitor.subscribe.grpc`                          |            | A map of scenario name to gRPC subscriber scenarios.
+The name is used as a unique identifier in logs, metrics, and the REST API
 `hedera.mirror.monitor.subscribe.grpc.<name>.duration`          |            | How long to stay subscribed to the API `hedera.mirror.monitor.subscribe.grpc.<name>.enabled`           | true       | Whether this subscribe scenario is enabled `hedera.mirror.monitor.subscribe.grpc.<name>.limit`             | 0          | How many transactions to receive before halting.
 0 for unlimited